TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 *σ*<sup>2</sup> ∼ *G*<sup> − 1</sup>(*s*<sub>0</sub>, *S*<sub>0</sub>)

-1. Start with a descriptive analysis and plot the oxygen uptake versus age with different colors for the two exercise groups.
+a.
+Start with a descriptive analysis and plot the oxygen uptake versus
+    age with different colors for the two exercise groups.

 ``` r